lagom/lagom-minimal-deployment-sample/README.md

-# Lagom Minimal Deployment Sample
+# Lagom Openshift Smoke Tests

-This is a minimal Lagom application used to demo and smoke-test deployment on Kubernetes and Openshift.
+This is a minimal Lagom application used to demo and smoke-test deployment on Openshift.

 ### Components